h3nry-d1az/hngin/README.md

 **ʜɴɢɪɴ** is an attempt to implement a three-dimensional rendering engine from scratch, based mainly on my intuition, my limited knowledge of linear algebra and some research and information gathering that I have carried out in order to achieve certain functionalities.

-As can be inferred from the current state of the project, it should be treated for the moment as a proof of concept rather than a stable and secure product, since there are still many functionalities to be implemented that are necessary in any rendering engine (see the [to-do](https://github.com/h3nry-d1az/hngin#project-roadmap) section), as well as some possible bugs to cover, improve the code in many aspects and write documentation for all the features and operation of the software (however, for a greater understanding of this aspect one can go to the [intuition behind the engine](https://github.com/h3nry-d1az/hngin#intuition-behind-the-engine-code) section); it is also necessary to mention the detail that this program is written entirely in Python, which makes it relatively slow in comparison, although somewhat easier to read.
+As can be inferred from the current state of the project, it should be treated for the moment as a proof of concept rather than a stable and secure product, since there are still many functionalities to be implemented that are necessary in any rendering engine (see the [to-do](https://github.com/h3nry-d1az/hngin#project-roadmap) section), as well as some possible bugs to cover, improve the code in many aspects and write documentation for all the features and operation of the software (however, for a greater understanding of this aspect one can go to the [intuition behind the engine](https://github.com/h3nry-d1az/hngin#intuition-behind-the-engine-code) section, or read my less rigorous, expository essay about [three-dimensional rendering and its underlying algorithmics](https://h3nry-d1az.github.io/2023/12/08/an-exploration-of-3d-computer-graphics-and-rendering-techniques.html)); it is also necessary to mention the detail that this program is written entirely in Python, which makes it relatively slow in comparison, although somewhat easier to read.

 However, and as a result of the relatively important progress that I have been achieving in this project, I have decided to make it public and freely accessible in order to facilitate its use and to be able to receive suggestions, feedback and contributions from interested users.